jejacks0n/navigasmic/README.md

 ## Installation

 Include the gem in your Gemfile and bundle to install the gem.
+(Navigasmic requires Ruby 1.9+)

     gem 'navigasmic'